-NOTAM Creation and Service Registration (required) COA Identifier: A UAS NOTAM will b button. e submitted on your behalf when clicl king the Submit Preview NOTAM Refer to FAA Guidance regarding NOTAMs for Unmanned Aircraft. submission of NOTAM service information and registration.
+NOTAM Creation and Service Registration (required) COA Identifier: A UAS NOTAM will b button. be submitted on your behalf when clic king the Submit Preview NOTAM Refer to FAA Guidance regarding NOTAMs for Unmanned Aircraft. submission of NOTAM service info rmation and registration.